-Indicators: Conditions in Detention F acilities 1.
-Do detainees have access to health care in practice?
-If yes, is it limited to emergency health care? ⊠ Yes □ Yes □ No ⊠ No
+Indicators: Conditions in Detention Facilities etainees have access to health care in practice? ⊠ Yes □ Yes □ No ⊠ No (If yes, is it limited to emergency health care? ∐ Yes ⊠ No

 Chapter 11 of the Aliens Act contains specific rules on how the detention centre should be run.
-Aliens who are held in detention must be treated humanely and their dignity should be respected.223 By humane treatment is meant that: (a) the foreigner is always the focal point and their case must be dealt with in a legally safe and expedient manner; (b) a good relationship must be established between the detainee and the staff from the very outset of the detainee's entry to the premises; (c) the foreigner must be able to feel secure and safe in this exposed situation; and (d) the staff must be sensitive to the needs of the detainee.
+Aliens who are held in detention must be treated humanely and their dignity should be respected.
+301 By humane treatment is meant that: (a) the foreigner is always the focal point and their case must be dealt with in a legally safe and expedient manner; (b) a good relationship must be established between the detainee and the staff from the very outset of the detainee's entry to the premises; (c) the foreigner must be able to feel secure and safe in this exposed situation; and (d) the staff must be sensitive to the needs of the detainee.
+Conditions in detention centres should be as close as possible to those at regular reception centres, run by the Migration Agency.
+The only difference should be that the detainees are in a closed building and therefore have certain restrictions to their freedom of movement.
+Coercion or limitations in freedom of movement should not exceed what is necessary based on the grounds for the deprivation of freedom.